 Doug lives in Harrisonburg with his wife, Cristina, and two young sons, Alex and Evan.
 They enjoy many outdoors activities, and take as many opportunities as possible to go camping and traveling.

 Dr. Julia Halterman is an Assistant Professor of Biology at EMU who has taught Human Anatomy and Physiology I & II, Animal Form & Function, Mammalian Physiology, Mammalian Anatomy and Nutrition Fundamentals.
 Julia also serves as faculty for the MA in Biomedicine program and instructs the graduate-level Human Anatomy cadaver dissection course, a Biomedicine Transdisciplinary Seminar, Medical Terminology and Research in Biomedicine.
 Julia received her B.S. in Biology at Texas A&M University and her Ph.D. in Pharmacology at the University of Virginia.
 While completing a postdoctoral fellowship at the University of Virginia, Julia taught as an Adjunct Assistant Professor at Piedmont Virginia Community College.
+In her free time, Julia enjoys spending time with her husband, family, and friends and enjoys doing anything outdoors.

 Dr. Greta Ann Herin is currently on sabbatical at the Computational and Experimental Neuroplasticity Laboratory in the Krasnow Institute for Advanced Studies, George Mason University.